Introduction to NC Temples

 Groups studying Won Buddhist scriptures meet weekly, and morning meditation is held daily.
 Dharma services are offered on both Saturday and Sunday in Chapel Hill and Sunday evenings in Raleigh, allowing those who also attend other churches or synagogues to participate.

 Nearly every month, meditation retreats are held in both our Chapel Hill and Raleigh temples, as well as at the Southern Dharma Retreat Center in western North Carolina.
-Temple members have made six pilgrimage trips to Korea, including a group of 22 practitioners who attended ceremonies marking the centennial of Won Buddhism in May, 2016.
+Temple members have made 7 pilgrimage trips to Korea, including a group of 22 practitioners who attended ceremonies marking the centennial of Won Buddhism in May, 2016.

 During the COVID-19 pandemic, extensive online programs were initiated starting in March 2020.
 Through our YouTube channel, various virtual programs including dharma talks have been made available.